allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

 We can see that the marker is correctly placed when we run the test again.
-We didn't even have to change anything in our
+We didn’t even have to change anything in our
 test method!

 ![Error in test method](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/helper_correct.png)